-If the student has any questions about Pell Grant or LEU, he/she can also contact the Financial Aid Office of the campus he/she is attending.
+If the student has any questions about the Pell Grant program or LEU, he/she can also contact the Financial Aid Office for guidance.

-History of Unusual Enrollment
+Unusual Enrollment History

 A student under this category (Unusual Enrollment History) has been identified due to a pattern of usual enrollment behavior, for example, was able to receive Federal Pell Grant funds and/or Direct Federal Loans at more than one institution and drop out before completing a degree or earning academic credits.